haresh14/investment-tracker/README.md

    ```

 4. **Set up database schema**
-   - Run the SQL script from `supabase-setup.sql` in your Supabase SQL editor
+   - Go to your Supabase project dashboard → SQL Editor
+   - Copy and paste the contents of `migrations/run_all_migrations.sql`
-   - This creates the required tables, indexes, and Row Level Security policies
+   - Execute the script to create all required tables, indexes, and security policies
+   - See `migrations/README.md` for detailed migration instructions

 5. **Start the development server**
    ```bash